KellySavanna/440_PMIP_Modelling/README.md

-# Comparing Seasonal Variations in Temperature and Precipitation in PMIP LIG and MH Simulations: Implications for Monsoon Patterns under Climate Change
+# Interpretation and comparison of interglacial PMIP experiments with Pre-Industrial piControl.

 *Final project for EOS 440, UBC*